-If you have experienced image-based abuse via text message, MMS or email the following options may be useful.
+If you have experienced image-based abuse via text message, MMS, direct messaging or email the following options may be useful.

 Text and MMS

-If you are receiving image-based abuse via text or MMS, you can block the sender’s number using the built-in call rejection and message blocking features in your phone.
+If someone is sending you their intimate images or other unwanted communication via text or MMS, you can block the sender’s number.
+Remember to take a screen shot as evidence first.
+You can use the built-in call rejection and message blocking features in your phone.

-Follow the below links to further information for your device.
+Follow the links below to find information for your device.

 You can also download apps to restrict incoming calls and messages.